certeu/droid-docs/docs/usage.md

 ???+ info

-    This feature verify if the title, description and the rule search match the platform's saved search.
+    This feature verify if the id, description and rule search match the platform's saved search.

 ```bash
 droid -cf droid_config.toml --platform splunk \